Four-Spot Sap Beetle (Glischrochilus quadrisignatus)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Four-Spot Sap Beetle.

 Updated: 5/23/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The varied diet of the Four-Spot Sap Beetle makes them both friend and foe of the backyard gardener.

 Four-Spot Sap Beetles feed on the larvae of tree-boring beetles.
 This makes them somewhat of an aborist's ally in maintaining tree health.
 They can become a nuisance, however, if they catch the scent of spoiling vegetation in the garden.
-This species of beetle will take advantage of lazy or overwhelmed gardeners.
-If fruits and vegetables are left on the vine to rot, or fall victim to a disease and begin to spoil, they release volatile chemicals into the air and the Four-Spot Sap Beetle will descend on the dying fruit/vegetable to feed on the residues.
-When one Four-Spot Sap Beetle begins to feed on an overripe garden, many others quickly join.
+This species of beetle will take advantage of overwhelmed gardeners.
+When fruits and vegetables are left on the vine to rot, or fall victim to a disease and begin to spoil, they release volatile chemicals into the air.
+The Four-Spot Sap Beetle senses this aroma and will descend on the dying fruit/vegetable to feed on the residues.
+Where there is one Four-Spot Sap Beetle feeding, there are others on their way.
 This can lead to an infestation.
 Though they do not attack healthy produce, their large numbers can quickly get out of control and make them a difficult pest to eliminate.
-Since they do not feed on healthy, growing fruits and vegetables, spraying plants as they grow does not prevent the beetle from coming.
-Only good garden maintenance does that.
-Removing diseased, spoiled and rotting produce at regular intervals effectively prevents the beetle from finding a garden.
+Since they do not feed on healthy fruits and vegetables, preventative spraying of insecticide on plants as they grow does not prevent the beetle from coming.
+Only good garden maintenance stops the beetle from finding a produce patch.
+Removing diseased, spoiled and rotting produce at regular intervals effectively prevents the beetle from discovering a garden.